How We Have Eggs All Winter Long

 We’re not a factory farm.
-We’re a homestead that wants the best for our family, and why wouldn’t we then also want the best for our animals?
+We raise heritage breed chickens.
+And we’re a homestead that wants the best for our family, and why wouldn’t we then also want the best for our animals?

 But we are also a homestead that needs eggs.